-However, the reality of industrial societies means that hazardous waste will be generated, hence hazardous waste disposal is still necessary.
+However, the reality of industrial societies means that the generation of hazardous waste is unavoidable, which makes this waste management a necessity.

-Landfills are located, designed, operated and monitored to ensure compliance with federal regulations.
+Landfills are located, designed, operated, and monitored to ensure compliance with federal regulations.
 They are also designed to protect the environment from contaminants, which may be present in the waste stream.
-(EPA definition)

-Landfills cannot be built in environmentally-sensitive areas, and they are placed using on-site environmental monitoring systems.
-These monitoring systems check for any sign of groundwater contamination and for landfill gas, as well as provide additional safeguards.
-Today’s landfills must meet stringent design, operation and closure requirements established under the Resource Conservation and Recovery Act (RCRA).
-(EPA)
+Landfills cannot be built in environmentally-sensitive areas; as such, they are placed using on-site environmental monitoring systems.
+These systems check for any signs of groundwater contamination or landfill gas while providing additional safeguards.
+Today’s landfills must meet stringent design, operation, and closure requirements established under the Resource Conservation and Recovery Act (RCRA).

-RCRA (Resource Conservation and Recovery Act in 1976.) set the 1st requirements for landfills.
-Since then, “environmentally sensitive” area requirements have broadened quite a bit.
-The list of requirements has really cut down on number of potential areas available to accommodate hazardous material.
-Landfills are regulated sections of the RCRA (subtitle D-solid waste) and Toxic Substances Control Act Subtitle C.
+The RCRA set the first requirements for landfills in 1976.
+Now, in 2021, “environmentally sensitive” area requirements have broadened quite a bit.
+This list of requirements has really cut down on the number of potential areas to accommodate hazardous material.
+Landfills are regulated sections of the RCRA (subtitle D-solid waste) and Toxic Substances Control Act (TSCA) Subtitle C.

 Types of Landfills

-There are 3 main categories of landfills: Municipal solid waste landfills, Industrial Waste landfills, and Hazardous waste landfills.
+There are 3 main categories of landfills: Municipal Solid Waste Landfills (MSWLFs), Industrial Waste Landfills, and Hazardous Waste landfills.

-Municipal was created specifically for household waste and other types of nonhazardous waste.
+MSWLFs were created to dispose of household waste and other types of nonhazardous waste.
 Bioreactor landfills are a subcategory of MSWLFs.
 These landfills rapidly transform and degrade organic waste.

-- Coal Combustion Residual (CCR) landfills – An industrial waste landfill used to manage and dispose of coal combustion residuals.
+- Coal Combustion Residual (CCR) landfills, which are used to manage and dispose of coal combustion residuals.

-If a landfill is required as part of your hazardous waste disposal plant, do your due diligence and confirm that they meet your (and the EPA) requirements for the characteristics of your waste.
-Checking with an expert is crucial in these matters to ensure compliance avoid potential fines.
+If a landfill is required as part of your hazardous waste disposal plant, do your due diligence and confirm that they meet your (and the EPA’s) requirements for the characteristics of your waste.
+Checking with an expert is crucial in these matters to ensure compliance and avoid potential fines.